KosorokLab/PHAIR-Resources/README.md

 # 2.)
 Open Overleaf, New Project, Upload Project
 # 3.)
 Upload the .zip file
 # 4.)
 With the slide folder open, go to Overleaf Menu and change compiler to XeLaTex

+## Conference Resources can be found in the "Conference Resources" Folder
+# Conference "about" information are in the conference_faqs powerpoint